Agoric/dapp-oracle/README.md

 # Chainlink Integration

 There are three basic components to a given Chainlink integration:
-1. an External Initiator which monitors the Agoric chain for events indicating an oracle request is being made.
+1. An [External Initiator](https://github.com/smartcontractkit/external-initiator) which monitors the Agoric chain for events indicating an oracle request is being made.
-2. an External Adapter which accepts requests from the Chainlink node and translates them into Agoric transactions.
+2. An [External Adapter](https://github.com/thodges-gh/CL-EA-NodeJS-Template) which accepts requests from the Chainlink node and translates them into Agoric transactions.
 3. $LINK, a token which secures the oracle network.